techspence/techspence.github.io/_posts/2021-02-11-You-May-Never-Believe-This-Infosec-Style.md

 You may never beleive this...People really do care about security (and privacy), the "trick" is to figure out _why_ they care.

+You may never beleive this..."Users" are not stupid.

 You may never beleive this...We are all in this together.

 You may never beleive this...We are all on the same side.